NREL-Sienna/PowerSystems.jl/docs/src/tutorials/get_component_data.md

 ```@repl system
 show_components(sys, ThermalStandard)
 ```
-In this example, the default parameter is the component's availability.
+In this example, the standard field shown is the component's availability.

 Let's see the renewables in the system.
 ```@repl system